HankB/ESP32-ESP-IDF-start/README.md

 This combination is proving to be a bit more difficult to get going than some of the Arduino examples but should prove more useful in the long run.
 Or not.

+## Status

+* LED task blinking
+* WiFi associates
+* MQTT working
+* NTP not yet

+### TODO

+* Rework the example code for MQTT to do something more useful (than just subscribe and publish to itself.)
+* Determine how to publish from other threads and provide an internal API for that.
+* Test the WiFi and MQTT code to provide error recovery on disconnect.
+    * AP restert
+    * MQTT broker restart

 ## Process

 Development will be using PlatformIO driven by VS Code.
 There are ready made examples that share a lot of code in `connect.c` (and perhaps other files) and it will be my task to extract what is needed for this specific project.
 General steps will include